About the Ride

 Starting at the beautiful Tugaloo Bend Park, the route follows the winding banks of the Tugaloo River, offering riders stunning views of one of Northeast Georgia’s most treasured landscapes.

 Along the way, you’ll pass by historic landmarks that tell the story of the region — Yonah Dam, the Prather House, the charming Providence Church, and finally, the Traveler’s Rest Historic Site.
+The longer routes go further into SC up to the Unity Baptist Church where there is a SAG stop.

 Whether you’re here for the ride, the history, or the scenery, this route promises a meaningful connection to the past and an inspiring day on the road.